 Ex-Navy officer John Kelty unwittingly pilots his boat through a time warp in the Bermuda Triangle.
 He travels forward 25 years and finds that Fate has sent him to save his son from the same mistake ...

 Major league baseball pitcher Sonny Blue loses his right hand in a traffic accident and successfully undergoes a limb transplant operation.
 The surgery is quick to heal, but Sonny discovers that to ...

 Palm-reading doctors, the evolutionary benefits of cheating, and toxic breasts Tales of the Unexpected is an exciting new series of documentaries that shines its light into some of the stranger corners of science.

-Produced at the same time as the more well-known Twilight Zone, this series fed the nation's growing interest in paranormal suspense in a different way.
-Rather than creating fictional ...
+Produced at the same time as the more well-known The Twilight Zone (1959), this series was an extension of the tradition of radio horror and supernatural dramas such as Light's Out, The ...
 See full summary »

 Quinn Martin was the executive producer of this short-lived anthology series that focused on stories with a supernatural or science-fiction twist.
 It boasted the typical QM trappings: each act began with a graphic announcing "Act I", "Act II", etc.; expensive-looking production values and location shooting; popular guest stars like Bill Bixby, Lloyd Bridges and Roy Thinnes; narration by "Cannon" star William Conrad; decent scripts; and, of course, all those Ford vehicles.Written by

 Marty McKee <email@example.com>

 8 of 9 people found this review helpful.

 Was this review helpful to you?